vedph/cadmus-doc/linking/thesauri.md

 - use English for the primary (default fallback) language, or just the language you prefer for the editor.
 Of course, once you publish data you might provide as many thesauri as you want for all the languages you want to support; every localized label will refer to the same ID.
 - try avoiding a long text, because this is designed to fit in some UI control which would otherwise be cut or take too much space in the UI.
 - try avoiding very specialized characters which might be missing from commonly used fonts in the web.

+>You may also want to take a mixed approach where useful.
+For instance, say you want a list of epigraphic categories to be later mapped to the LOD identifiers defined by [EAGLE](https://www.eagle-network.eu/voc/typeins.html).
+Such identifiers are full URIs like `https://www.eagle-network.eu/voc/typeins/lod/76` representing a `tabula defixionis`; so, if we want shorter identifiers but still be able to map to this taxonomy, we might strip off the constant prefix and just use some shorter, human-friendly ID followed by the numeric ID, which is the only variable part of these URIs.
+Just like in RDF we use prefixes to shorten URIs, we will thus build IDs like `defixio-76`.
+Later, rebuilding the full URI by replacing the short prefix `defixio` with the full URI portion `https://www.eagle-network.eu/voc/typeins/lod/` will be trivial processing.
+This way, we have short and readable IDs, which is the recommended practice for Cadmus, without losing the connection to an existing third-party ontology.

 ### Hierarchical Thesauri